ashutoshsatapathy1990/ashutoshsatapathy1990.github.io/manuals.md

 ### Server Management

 * [**Windows Server 2016 Administration for Beginners**](http://www.vision.ee.ethz.ch/~cvlsegmentation/cob/)<br>
-Configuration and management of windows server 2016 in a domain.
+Configuration and management of windows server 2016 in a domain environment.
 It contains basic installation and setting up services such as Active Directory, DHCP, DNS, WDS, CA, GPOs and many others.

 ### Parallel Programming